KeenanS04/WhatsTheRating/README.md

 ## Fairness Model

 **Description**
 Our group asks the question, “Does our final model perform better for recipes of low ratings (1,2) than it does for higher ratings (3,4,5)?
 To simulate this, we will be applying a permutation test where we shuffle both groups x and y.
-Our evaluation metric will be precision because we want to learn more about how our model identifies and classifies low and high-rated recipes, providing a nuanced understanding of its discriminatory performance across different rating categories.
+Our evaluation metric will be an F-1 Score because we want to learn more about how our model identifies, classifies, overrates, and underrates low and high-rated recipes, providing a nuanced understanding of its performance across different rating categories.

 **Null Hypothesis** Our model is fair.
 Its precision for low ratings and high ratings are roughly the same, and any differences are due to random chance.